scottpeterman/sshifted/README.md

-Based on the provided code for your "SShifted Text Editor," here's a sample end-user README that you can use or modify as needed:

----

 # SShifted Text Editor

 Welcome to SShifted, a multi-tabbed text editor based on Ace and PyQt6.
 This application offers a rich text editing experience with multiple tabs, enabling you to work on various files simultaneously.